10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 - and tons more.

-In your code, you define required_providers, and when you run terraform init, it pulls in the right versions and verifies their SHA-256 hashes.
+You declare required_providers in your code.
+Run terraform init, and it pulls the right versions, then verifies their SHA-256 hashes.

 terraform { required_providers { aws = { source = "hashicorp/aws" version = "~> 5.97.0" } }}

-provider "aws" { region = "us-west-2"}The .terraform.lock.hcl file locks those versions in place.
+provider "aws" { region = "us-west-2"}The .terraform.lock.hcl file pins those versions in place.

 Question 3: What is terraform.tfstate and why is it critical?